Wheatsheaf Community Hub

 As part of the Wheatsheaf Community Hub Project, the adjoining reserve is to be redeveloped with fresh open green spaces for play and active recreation and with new public amenities.
 Community consultation concluded Monday 13 May 2019.

-Summary of feedback recieved and a revised concept will published on this website shortly.
+A revised design concept will published on this website shortly.

 Wheatsheaf Community Hub